 Bridge to Justice

-If your organization is interested in being considering for a grant from the Foundation, please contact Laura Ruth.
-Applications from the Foundations are typically considered by the Board of Trustees in October of each year.Please find the Foundation grant application form here.
+If your organization is interested in being considered for a grant from the Foundation, please reach out to Laura Ruth.
+Applications are due annually by the end of September and are typically considered by the Board of Trustees in October of each year.
+Complete the Foundation Grant Application here.